locationtech/geomesa/docs/user/cli/export.rst

 number.
 For example ``--rate 10`` will make replay ten times faster, while ``--rate 0.1`` will make replay ten times slower.

-The ``--window`` parameter can be used to break up the query into discrete chunks, based on the time interval.
+The ``--step-window`` parameter can be used to break up the query into discrete chunks, based on the time interval.
 For larger exports, this will save memory overhead when sorting and will likely be faster.
 The window should be large enough so that the overhead of creating multiple queries doesn't slow down the process, but small enough so that a manageable batch of features is returned for each query.
 The optimal window size will depend on the